|Who is TB&B LLC?

 elements," only to be abandoned when we relocated.
 The new Keizer

-location has a more than suitable area for this purpose, so a number of
+location has an area well suited for this purpose, so a number of beds

-beds will be planted with a new crop of our "babies" that passed the
+were planted late this spring with a new crop of our "babies" that

-first rounds of testing, so to speak, and appear to have some traits that
+passed the first rounds of testing, so to speak, and appear to have some

-shortly after germination, and those that show promise will be dug,
+that show the most promise will be dug, divided, and registered,

-divided, and registered, thereby reducing the more labor intensive
+thereby reducing the more labor intensive (and space consuming)

 |I need to impress upon the reader that the photos and text found on this site are original works by